kirubarajan/blog/src/pages/embeddings/index.md

 ### Better Representation
 So what can we do about our representation problem?
 Surprise, surprise: we can turn to linguistics for the answer.
 Distributional semantics, in particular, holds the key:

-> "You shall know a word by the company it keeps." - Firth, 1957
+> "You shall know a word by the company it keeps." - Firth (1957)

 In essence, it makes sense to be defining words in relation to other words.
 Intuitively, this is easy to see; if I asked you to describe the word “avocado”, you would probably define it in terms of other words like “fruit” and “green” because the meanings of the word are *close*.
 This idea of word “closeness” gives rise to the notion of placing our words in some kind of space where we can measure their distance.